EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/download-and-install.rst

 .. warning::

-  You will need to wait for about 8 to 10 minutes to allow the script to install and configure all the software.
+  You will need to wait for about 5 to allow the script to install and configure all the software.

 Log in
 ------